Anujsd/WordGuesserGameWithGraphicsC/README.md

 otherwise program might crash.

 ## Preview
-To see how game looks like click here.
+If you want to see how game looks like follow [this](https://youtu.be/Dxo7co0q9zk) link.

 ## Thank you